 On 9/11 al-Qaeda attacked the United States and destroyed the Twin Towers not out of love for Islam but out of anger at America.
 The United States then attacked al-Qaeda not so much because we were seeking justice as because we were angry.
-The Arab Spring is an outgrowth of the fire of anger.
-The people of Tunisia, Egypt, Libya, Yemen, and now Syria have staged violent uprisings not because they are hungry for democracy but be- cause they are angry.
-Time after time we have seen that the more we try to suppress the fire of anger, the more violent the explosion.
-In the end, anger triumphs.
+The Arab Spring was an outgrowth of the fire of anger.
+The people of Tunisia, Egypt, Libya, Yemen, and Syria staged violent uprisings not because they were hungry for democracy but because they were angry.
+And so it goes.
+The harder we try to suppress the fire of anger, the more violent the explosion.
+In the end, anger invariably triumphs.

-For more than two centuries, Great Britain ruled India not because the British had truly conquered it but because the people, angry at their oppressive rajas, maharajas, and sultans, simply abandoned them.
+Great Britain ruled India for more than two centuries not because the British had truly conquered India but because the people were angry at their oppressive rajas, maharajas, and sultans and simply abandoned them.
 These people later fought the British for 90 years not because they were interested in democratic rule but because they were fed up with the British, who had turned out to be as oppressive as their traditional Indian rulers.
-All of these events were propelled not by lofty ideals but by sheer anger.
+All of these events were propelled not by lofty ideals but by anger.
 If you doubt it, consider this: In 1947, at the time of so-called independence, bloody Hindu-Muslim riots broke out, splitting the subcontinent into two hostile nations.
 Millions died and millions more were displaced.
-This anger continues to smolder today, flaring up periodically in violent confrontation.
+This anger continues to smolder today, flaring up periodically in violent confrontations.

 Anger is more powerful than kindness, compassion, and other positive virtues.
-Unlike kindness and compassion, which are often passive and diffuse, anger is always active and focused.
-Kindness and compassion can easily succumb to inertia, complacency, and indifference, but anger is always a fire; once kindled, it dies out only when it has consumed everything in its path.
+Unlike positive virtues, which are often passive and diffuse, anger is always active and focused.
+Kindness and compassion readily succumb to inertia, complacency, and indifference, but anger is a fire; once kindled, it dies out only after it has consumed everything in its path.
 Anger is also a powerful uniting force—it galvanizes in a way kindness and compassion do not.
 Buddha and Jesus worked hard to gather a few apostles, whereas al-Qaeda easily collected an army of adherents, many willing to lay down their lives.
 This is not to say that anger’s powerful and effective qualities make it a virtue.
 But these qualities are a clear indication that discovering the source of anger—and the energy that gives it such vibrant life—can help us overcome our own anger and find the spiritual fulfillment and freedom that is our birthright.
 It is not possible to quell unrest in the larger world until we have quieted our own restlessness.

 The tradition of yoga and, more precisely, the tantric tradition of Sri Vidya perceives anger and its source—desire—in a unique light.
-In this tradition, desire is called kama.
+In this tradition, the word for desire is kama.
 Kama means “the desire to be; the desire to become—the fundamental and primordial force that motivates us to come into being.”
 Kama is our intrinsic will, accompanied by indescribable joy, to recognize who we are and to experience the fullness of our being.
-In the absence of kama we remain nonexistent, nonbeing.
+In the absence of kama, we remain non-existent, non-being.
 That is why scripture proclaims:

-In the beginning there was neither being nor nonbeing, neither movement nor lack of movement.
+In the beginning, there was neither being nor non-being, neither movement nor lack of movement.
 There was neither death nor life nor day nor night.
-Darkness alone existed and that too was veiled by darkness.
+Darkness alone existed and that, too, was veiled by darkness.
 Kama (desire) was the first thing to come into being.
 Desire is the very essence of the mind.
 Desire is our friend, the ground of our existence.
 Its light spreads in every direction.
 Desire is the seed of creation, the force behind every action.
-The knowledge from whence it came, of what it is made, the power that presides over it, and the space where it ultimately subsides is the exclusive domain of the sages, who have entered the cave of their own heart. (paraphrased from Rig Veda 10:129:1–7)
+The knowledge regarding from whence it came, of what it is made, the power that presides over it, and the space where it ultimately subsides is the exclusive domain of the sages, who have entered the cave of their own heart (paraphrased from Rig Veda 10:129:1–7).

-Thus we see that the problem is not with anger itself but with its lack of containment.
+The problem is not with anger itself but with its lack of containment.
 Unprocessed, uncontrolled anger is disorienting.
-It commandeers our thought, speech, and action so completely that before it spreads outward, we ourselves are consumed by it.
+It commandeers our thoughts, speech, and actions so completely that before it spreads outward, we ourselves are consumed by it.
 When we are unable to contain our anger, it explodes uncontrollably and spreads aimlessly.